Getting Started With NixOS

 Getting Started With NixOS Linux

-NixOS Series #4: Things To Do After Installing NixOS
+Things to do After Installing NixOS

 What do you do right after installing NixOS?
 Clueless?
 We got your back.